 Hi-Vis line needed here

 I write about hi-vis lines a lot, and the photo above illustrates why.
-With a dark green forest background on both sides of the stream, there is no way I could see a green tenkara line while I am casting.
+With a dark forest background on both sides of the stream, there is no way I could see a lo-vis or even medium-vis tenkara line while I am casting.
 If I can't see the line as I am casting, it will take precious time to find it after the cast.
-Because strikes occassionally come within seconds of your fly hitting the water, you have to be ready immediately, picking your line up off the water and taking the slack out of your line.
-If your line isn't easy to see, you'll miss some the drift and you'll certainly miss some of the strikes.
+Because strikes occasionally come as soon as your fly hits the water, you have to be ready immediately.
+If your line isn't easy to see you'll certainly miss some of the strikes.